Mohini-Potwar/shopcardd-clone/README.md

 - ✅ Create a front-end clone of ShopCardd’s homepage
 - ✅ Practice React, Bootstrap, and responsive layout
 - ✅ Showcase animated carousel, category display, and CTA sections
-- ✅ Add proper documentation for HR review
-- ✅ Upload the project to GitHub

 ---